ether/etherpad-lite/doc/api/hooks_server-side.md

 1. Pad object

 This hook will allow a plug-in developer to include more properties and attributes to support during HTML Export.
 An Array should be returned.
-If a value in this array is a string, the exported HTML will contain tags like `<tag_name>` for the content where attributes are `['tag_name', 'true']`; if a value in this array is a pair `['tag_name', 'value']`, the exported HTML will contain tags like `<tag_name:value>` for the content where attributes are `['tag_name', 'value']`.
+If a value in this array is a string, the exported HTML will contain tags like `<tag_name>` for the content where attributes are `['tag_name', 'true']`; if a value in this array is a pair `['tag_name', 'value']`, the exported HTML will contain tags like `<span data-tag_name:"value">` for the content where attributes are `['tag_name', 'value']`.

 Example:
 ```